American Standard Faucets Review & Rating Updated: April 10, 2026

 Comparable Compnies

-Faucets made in North America comparable to American Standard products include the following:
+Faucets made in North America, comparable to American Standard's products, include the following:

 Faucet Street Price Comparison